fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 The binary was initially named Discompard.dll.
 It has a description of "Plant Scientist," and the compiler timestamp is April 27th, 2023.
 The PEstudio shows that it doesn't use any tooling, i.e., it is not obfuscated.
 ![](https://i.imgur.com/XwCFuBD.png)

-de4dot suggests opposite, it shows that it uses an unkown obfuscation method.
+de4dot suggests the opposite, it shows that the file uses an unknown obfuscation method.
 ![](https://i.imgur.com/GBZKPbs.png)

 On decompiling we see a namespace `TOfEQkKANJxMeS2a9c`, which has a lot of classes, enums, and structs.
 As the names are all random strings, it is hard to figure out the workflow of the binary.
 There are few exceptions like `LoadLibraryA` and `GetProcAddress`.